huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_endpoint.md

 * `enable_dns` - (Optional, Bool, ForceNew) Specifies whether to create a private domain name.
 The default value is true.
 Changing this creates a new VPC endpoint.

+  -> This field is valid only when creating a VPC endpoint for connecting an interface VPC endpoint service.

 * `description` - (Optional, String, ForceNew) Specifies the description of the VPC endpoint.

   Changing this creates a new VPC endpoint.

+* `routetables` - (Optional, List, ForceNew) Specifies the IDs of the route tables associated with the VPC endpoint.
+  Changing this creates a new VPC endpoint.

+  -> This field is valid only when creating a VPC endpoint for connecting a gateway VPC endpoint service.
+    The default route table will be used when this field is not specified.

 * `enable_whitelist` - (Optional, Bool) Specifies whether to enable access control.
 The default value is false.